Opera Mini

 Opera Mini is a mobile web browser made by Opera.
-It was primarily designed for the Java ME platform, as a low-end sibling for Opera Mobile, but it is now developed exclusively for Android.
-It was previously developed for iOS, Windows 10 Mobile, Windows Phone 8.1, BlackBerry, Symbian, and Bada.
-As of 2022, the Android build is the only version still under active development.
+It was primarily designed for the Java ME platform, as a low-end sibling for Opera Mobile, but as of January 2025 only the Android port is still under active development.
+A 2021 build of Opera Mini 4.4 for the MAUI Runtime Environment is included with current feature phones manufactured by HMD Global.
+It had previously been developed for iOS, Windows 10 Mobile, Windows Phone 8.1, BlackBerry, Symbian, and Bada.

-Opera Mini was derived from the Opera web browser.
 Opera Mini requests web pages through Opera Software's compression proxy server.
 The compression server processes and compresses requested web pages before sending them to the mobile phone.
 The compression ratio is 90% and the transfer speed is increased by two to three times as a result.
 The pre-processing increases compatibility with web pages not designed for mobile phones.
 However, interactive sites which depend upon the device processing JavaScript do not work properly.

 In July 2012, Opera Software reported that Opera Mini had 168.8 million users as of March 2012.
 In February 2013, Opera reported 300 million unique Opera Mini active users and 150 billion page views served during that month.
 This represented an increase of 25 million users from September 2012.

 History

 Origin

 Opera Mini was derived from the Opera web browser for personal computers, which has been publicly available since 1996.
 Opera Mini was originally intended for use on mobile phones not capable of running a conventional Web browser.
 It was introduced on 10 August 2005, as a pilot project in cooperation with the Norwegian television station TV 2, and only available to TV 2 customers.

-A beta version was made available in Sweden, Denmark, Norway, and Finland on 20 October 2005.
+The beta version was made available in Sweden, Denmark, Norway, and Finland on 20 October 2005.
 After the final version was launched in Germany on 10 November 2005, and quietly released to all countries through the Opera Mini website in December, the browser was officially launched worldwide on 24 January 2006.

 On 3 May 2006, Opera Mini 2.0 was released.
 It included new features such as the ability to download files, new custom skins, more search engine options on the built-in search bar, a speed dial option, new search engines, and improved navigation.

-On 1 November 2006, Opera Mini 3 beta introduced secure browsing, RSS feeds, photo uploading and content folding into its list of features and capabilities.
+On 1 November 2006, Opera Mini 3 beta introduced secure browsing, RSS feeds, photo uploading and content folding.
 Content folding works by folding long lists such as navigation bars into a single line that can be expanded as needed.
 A second beta was released on 22 November, and on 28 November, the final version of Opera Mini 3 was released.